srp33/WishBuilder/instructions.md

 7. Go to https://github.com/settings/keys.
 This should display the SSH keys that are currently specified for your GitHub account.
 Click on "New SSH key", enter a Title (maybe "FSL"), paste the public key from your clipboard, and click on "Add SSH key."

+8. After you have set up your ssh key so that GitHub can recognize your pull requests please return to this repository and fork this repository by clicking on "Fork" (upper right hand corner of the webpage).
+Please make all your pull requests from your forked repository.

 ## Preparing a Dataset